Dear Faculty Colleagues,

 Welcome back to campus for the 2021-22 academic year.
 The past two years have been challenging, to say the least, but the NC State community’s response has truly shown us how we can work as One Pack.
 Despite the challenges we currently face, this remains one of the most exciting times of the year as we welcome new and returning students, as well as a large number of new faculty, to NC State.
 And while it may not look exactly as we remember it, Wolfpack Welcome Week is well underway, and I hope you’ve had some time to get involved in the activities taking place around campus.
-Our new first-year students began arriving on campus in the past week, and with your hard work and dedication they will become successful graduates of the class of 2022.
+Our first-year students began arriving last week, and with your hard work and dedication, they will become successful graduates of the class of 2025.

-Events continue throughout the week, with the most important being the start of your classes.
-I do encourage you to enjoy some of the activities throughout the week, in particular Packapalooza this coming Saturday from 2 p.m.-10 p.m. on Hillsborough Street.
+Events continue throughout Wolfpack Welcome Week, with the most important being the start of your classes.
+We do encourage you to enjoy some of the activities throughout the week.

-As you prepare for the new academic year, I encourage you to consider a few items.
-One of our primary goals at NC State is enhancing student success.
-With that in mind, I want to again remind you of that which you already know: you, the faculty, have the primary impact on our students and their progress.
-I urge you to discuss the following topics with your students during the first week of class, especially with new freshmen who may not yet understand what it takes to be successful in a college environment.
+As you prepare for the new academic year, we encourage you to consider a few items.
+One of our primary goals at NC State is ensuring student success.
+With that in mind, we want to remind you again of what you already know: you, the faculty, have the primary impact on our students and their progress.
+We urge you to discuss the following topics with your students during the first week of class, especially with our first-year students who may not yet understand what it takes to succeed in a college environment.

 - Regular class attendance provides a strong indicator of student academic success.
 Students who are missing classes are less successful.
-Remind your students that classroom activities remain equally important to outside assignments, and often cover material that students can’t get elsewhere.
+Remind your students that classroom activities remain equally important to outside assignments and often cover material students can’t get elsewhere.

 - Instructors must take attendance in 100 and 200 level courses.

 - The policy covers excused absences, including student representation of the university (e.g., Athletics), military commitments, religious observances, and personal reasons, such as death or illness in the family.
 This was also discussed in a previous communication.

 While moving through the semester, consider discussing with your students:

-- How they can engage in and out of class with you, fellow classmates and the material covered.
+- How they can engage in and out of class with you, their classmates, and the material covered.
 Discuss your expectations with your students.

 - The importance of office hours as a means to engage with you.

-If a student chooses to violate that pledge or participates in any form of academic misconduct, it is your responsibility to hold him or her accountable.
-If a student cheats in your class, there is a strong chance he/she will cheat in another.
-Please talk to your students about the importance of being a contributing, ethical member of this community of scholars.
+If a student chooses to violate that pledge or participates in any form of academic misconduct, it is your responsibility to hold the student accountable.
+If a student engages in this behavior in your class, there is a strong chance it will or has occurred in another.
+Please talk to your students about the importance of being contributing, ethical members of this community of scholars.
 For assistance in promoting academic integrity and addressing violations, please contact the Office of Student Conduct.

-Your students may need extra support outside of class.
-Resources available to them for academic support that you or others can offer, include:
+Your students may need extra academic support outside of class.
+Resources available to them for academic support that you or others can offer include: